stonecauldron/tile-mapper/report/paper.md

     given: Mohamed
   issued:
   - year: '2014'
-  title: '<span class="nocase">Alone We Can Do So Little, Together We Can Do So
+  title: '[Alone We Can Do So Little, Together We Can Do So Much: A Combinatorial
-    Much: A Combinatorial Approach for Generating Game Content</span>'
+    Approach for Generating Game Content]{.nocase}'
   container-title: Aiide
   page: '167-173'
   abstract: In this paper we present a procedural content generator using Non-negative